KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 ## 12. Final Alignment

 **The Centropic Arc:**
-- Tree of Life = Aionic Arc → Christos / Logos as Theon manifest → acclivous return to Aion → optional completion through Zenon
+- Tree of Life = Aionic Arc → Christos / Orienting Logos as Theon manifest → acclivous return to Aion → optional completion through Zenon
 - The arc is bidirectional within its centropic polarity: declivously into embodiment, acclivously back to Source

 **The Entropic Arc:**